 Corrective Deferred maintenance includes those activities scheduled for the repair failed or damaged equipment but which do not present an emergency outage.
 These works usually arise following an emergency supply restoration where the supply is restored and/or the situation has been made safe and crews can be scheduled to complete the work at a later stage.

-Historical levels of corrective deferred expenditures are provided in Figure 98.
+Historical levels of corrective deferred expenditures are shown in Figure 100.